cjjohnson/An-Olivia-Twist/README.md

 24/03/2014 - Tested and used blog.
 Works great!

+26/03/2014 - Added content to video page.
+Uploaded video.
+Having slight problem with script for blog.

 ***PROPOSED CHANGES***
 ======================
 - [ ] Change background on sides to dark abstract image.